hynekang/test/README.md

-# Practice files for data science.
+# Practicees

 ## Hello

-This repository is for daily practice with python.
+This repository is for daily practice for web development.